ecuacion-jp/ecuacion-utils/README.md

 ## What is it?

 `ecuacion-utils` provides various utilities.
-This library is dependent to `ecuacion-lib`.
+This library is dependent on `ecuacion-lib`.

 ## System Requirements